 There is nothing I enjoy more than discovering new cultures, exploring new countries and experiencing different places.
-However traveling isn't always about jumping on a plane to a new foreign destination.
-Sometimes there is plenty to discover, explore and experience right on your door step.
+However, travelling isn't always about jumping on a plane to a new foreign destination.
+Sometimes there is plenty to discover, explore and experience right on your front doorstep.
 I love finding new things to see and do in the place I call home, 'Ireland'.
-Irelands Stairway to Heaven

 So recently I ventured on a day trip into the sky (no joke).
 On a sunny day in April, I decided to go on a road trip up to County Fermanagh with my friend Lauren.
 We wanted to tackle 'Cuilcagh Mountain' otherwise known as 'Irelands Stairway to Heaven'.